 - What approaches are you considering to ensure your state receives a proportionate share of competitive grants?

-- How are you mobilizing internally to support agency leaders in designing and delivering
+- How are you mobilizing internally to support agency leaders in designing and delivering new programs?

 - What mechanisms do you intend to put in place to centrally track and communicate progress against program and administration objectives (both internally and externally)?